DavidMoritz/rcv/README.md

 Let me know if you have any issues!

+After years of editing the dist folder on the live site, this repo became very far removed from the end product.
+Look at the `dist` folder to see what is currently in production.
+If someone would like to convert the current site back into source code, I would welcome a pull request.

+Good luck!

 ## Docker Compose Consumption

 The provided docker file is meant for development / getting up and running quickly.